marknorgren/AutoSaveScratch/SECURITY.md

 2. Regular updates on the progress of addressing the vulnerability
 3. Credit for the discovery (unless you prefer to remain anonymous)

-Thank you for helping keep AutoSaveNewFiles secure!
+Thank you for helping keep AutoSaveNewFiles secure 👀!